Finch-API/coding-challenge/README.md

 Your tasks are as follows:

 - Design the Telematic API to expose the GM API.
 The design should be extensible.
-  - Imagine how the API can be expanded and what it will look like.
-  - What will happen when the Telematic API begins to expose Tesla's API, which is quite different to GM's.
+What will happen when the Telematic API begins to expose Tesla's API, which is quite different to GM's.
 - Implement the Telematic API of your specification using any frameworks or libraries as necessary.
 - Write your code to be well structured.
 - Cleanly handle inconsistent data from GM's API.
-Keep in mind that GM's API is flaky, think about how to handle -
+Keep in mind GM's API is flaky, think about how to handle-
   - dropped connections
   - `5xx` and `429` errors from GM.
   - inconsistent data.
 What happens if GM returns typos in a data type?
   - anything else that can go wrong.
 How do we handle these issues while maintaining the best possible developer experiece?
 - Provide tests for your API implementation.
+Add automated testing that will allow you to move fast but safely as you expand the Telematic API.
-- [if time permits] Add request flow logging.
-An API call to a production grade server will go through many middleware and methods, how can we leverage logging in order to trace through the lifecycle of a request?
+- An API call to a production grade server will go through many middleware and methods, add logging to trace through the lifecycle of a request.
-- [if time permits] Document your code.
+- Provide documentation for the users of Telematic API to integrate as fast as possible.
+- Add a readme with instructions to setup your server locally.

 **Note**: Our test (GM API) server will not return all possible error scenarios.
 However, our test suite will simulate API flakiness that your server (Telematic API) should be able to handle.